Female slavery in the United States: Antebellum South

 After the Revolution, Southern plantation owners imported a massive number of new slaves from Africa and the Caribbean until the United States banned the import of slaves in 1808.
 More importantly, more than one million slaves were transported in forced migration in the domestic slave trade, from the Upper South to the Deep South, most by slave traders—either overland where they were held for days in chained coffles, or by the coastwise trade and ships.
 The majority of slaves in the Deep South, men, and women, worked on cotton plantations.
 Cotton was the leading cash crop during this time, but slaves also worked on rice, corn, sugarcane, and tobacco plantations, clearing new land, digging ditches, cutting and hauling wood, slaughtering livestock, and making repairs to buildings and tools.
 Black women also cared for their children and managed the bulk of the housework and domestic chores.
 Living with the dual burdens of racism and sexism, enslaved women in the South held roles within the family and community that contrasted sharply with more traditional or upper-class American women's roles.

 Young girls generally started working well before boys, with many working before age seven.
-Although fieldwork was traditionally considered to be "men's work," different estimates conclude that between 63-80 percent of women worked in the fields.
+Although fieldwork was traditionally considered to be "men's work", different estimates conclude that between 63 and 80 percent of women worked in the fields.
 Adult female work depended greatly upon plantation size.
 On small farms, women and men performed similar tasks, while on larger plantations, males were given more physically demanding work.
 Few of the chores performed by enslaved women took them off the plantation.
-Therefore they were less mobile than enslaved men, who often assisted their masters in the transportation of crops, supplies, and other materials, and were often hired out as artisans and craftsmen.
+Therefore, they were less mobile than enslaved men, who often assisted their masters in the transportation of crops, supplies, and other materials, and were often hired out as artisans and craftsmen.
 Women also worked in the domestic sphere as servants, cooks, seamstresses, and nurses.
-Although a female slave's labor in the field superseded childrearing in importance, the responsibilities of childbearing and childcare greatly circumscribed the life of an enslaved woman.
+Although a female slave's labor in the field superseded child-rearing in importance, the responsibilities of childbearing and childcare greatly circumscribed the life of an enslaved woman.
 This also explains why female slaves were less likely to run away than men.